Where are you working right now?

 What is on your Higher Ed bucket list?

-What advice would you offer to undergraduate seniors who are staring to search for grad programs?
+What advice would you offer to undergraduate seniors who are starting to search for grad programs?